rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Finally, we add a border above the `<article>` element with `border-top: 2px solid gray` to visually separate our header and navigation bar from the rest of the content.

 ### Responsive design
-Now, our layout looks decent on a computer, but now we might have some problems on small screens!
+Our layout looks decent on a computer, but now we might have some problems on small screens!
 The main problem is that if the screen is narrow, our header and navigation bar will start folding over itself.
 To fix this, we can use [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
 This is CSS which is applied only when the query is satisfied: in this situation, we want these rules when the screen is narrow (less than 430 pixels wide).